angusfong/characters-star_wars_or_avengers-/bibliography.md

 ### Text classification
 * Character-level Convolutional Networks for Text Classification (NIPS 2015) [[paper](https://arxiv.org/abs/1509.01626)]
-    + \emph{Highlight:} This work attempts to understand text from scratch, without prior semantic or syntactical knowledge.
+    + *Highlight:* This work attempts to understand text from scratch, without prior semantic or syntactical knowledge.
 An end-to-end CNN that reads input text character-by-character is trained to perform tasks such as sentiment and topic classification.
 Compared with previous word-level models, this CNN does better on larger datasets.
 Across a variety of tasks, fully character-level demonstrate discriminative text understanding.